sduquer/sduquer.github.io/original_posts/2017-07-21-jekyll-tips-tricks-and-best-practices.md

 layout: post
 title: Jekyll Tips, Tricks, and Best Practices
 ---
-Does what it says on the tin: an updated-as-I-discover-them collection of tips, tricks, etc. for Jekyll websites
+Does what it says on the tin: an updated-as-I-discover-them collection of tips, tricks, etc. for Jekyll websites.
 <!--more-->

 ## Jekyll: what's that again?